 According to the CDC (centers for Disease Control and Prevention), around 1.7 percent of all US births every year involves ART.
 Due to their increasing popularity, fertility procedures like artificial insemination and IVF (In vitro fertilization) are no longer seen as taboo.

 But not all fertility treatment options enjoy the same level of acceptance and understanding.
 One assisted reproduction method that is still stigmatized in many parts of society is the use of donor eggs.

-Although it’s hard to understand why some people see egg donation as a taboo, the stigma may be because the procedure is relatively new compared to other infertility treatments.
+Although it’s hard to understand why some people see oocyte donation as a taboo.
+The stigma may be because the procedure is relatively new compared to other infertility treatments.
 For instance, unlike artificial insemination that has been around since the 1950s, egg-donor conception just started getting popular in the last few decades.

 Worrying about what people will say or think

 One of the reasons donors hesitate to tell their friends and family is because they don’t want to be seen as greedy for donating their genetic material.
 A lot of donors are worried about what other people may think of their decision, and some fear that they may become an outcast or be called greedy.
 Remember, the decision to share this information is completely up to you.